 We strongly encourage applicants to research and apply for funding through their university, sponsoring program, or community.
 Nearly all local colleges and universities offer grants for unpaid internships with nonprofits.
 We have compiled a list of options but encourage applicants to do their own research.

-Educational Programming and Outreach Interns support all aspects of onsite and off-site programs, constituent and volunteer outreach, and resource and curriculum development, including writing-based STEM integration.
-Interns support students between ages 6-18 in finding their individual voice and self-narratives using writing as the instrument.
-Persons hired for this position may work one-on-one in a mentorship capacity, in small groups, or through large group instruction when working with students, depending on programming needs at the time of the internship.
-Persons hired will also be expected to execute direct outreach within diverse communities and DC neighborhoods.
+Educational Programming Interns support all aspects of on-site and off-site programs, publishing projects, and resource and curriculum development, including writing-based STEM integration.
+Interns support students ages 6-18 in finding their voice and self-narratives through writing.
+Persons hired for this position may work one-on-one in a mentorship capacity, in small groups, or through large group instruction when working with students, depending on current programming needs at the time of the internship.

 Apply For an Internship

-The Summer 2017 Internship application closes on Friday, May 5.
+The Fall 2017 Internship application closes on Thursday, September 7.
 Applications received after this time will not be considered.

 Start and End Dates

-The Summer 2017 Internship program will run from Tuesday, May 30-Friday, August 4.
+The Summer 2017 Internship program will run from Monday, September 11 through Friday, December 8.

 Please send an email (noting the position you are applying for) with a current resume, cover letter, and three references to hr@826DC.org.
 In your cover letter, please explain what you will bring to the position, as well as what you hope to gain from the experience.
 Note to design intern applicants: please include a pdf of a portfolio sample or a link to your website.